mblayman/mattlayman.com/content/understand-django/2021-09-14-media-files.md

 If we make no changes to the current setup, the data will go into the root of the media file storage.
+Media file storage is a topic that will be covered later.
+For the moment,
+recognize that putting all the files into a single place (i.e., the root) will be a mess.
-This will lead to a mess if you're trying to track many file fields, but we can fix this with the `upload_to` field keyword argument.
+This mess will be pronounced if you're trying to track many file fields, but we can fix this with the `upload_to` field keyword argument.
-The simplest version of `upload_to` can take a string that storage will use as a directory prefix to scope content into a different area.
+The simplest version of `upload_to` can take a string that the storage logic will use as a directory prefix to scope content into a different area.